 Altogether the IAS counts for 50% and the IA2 counts for the other 50% of your overall Chemistry A-level grade.

-Students with A Level Chemistry may choose to follow further studies abroad or in Cyprus in Chemistry, Biochemistry, Biology, Biomedical Sciences, Medicine, Materials Science, Chemical Engineering, Dentistry, Earth Sciences, Environmental Science etc. Cambridge International A Level in Computer Science (9618)
+Students with A Level Chemistry may choose to follow further studies abroad or in Cyprus in Chemistry, Biochemistry, Biology,

+Biomedical Sciences, Medicine, Materials Science, Chemical Engineering, Dentistry, Earth Sciences.
+Environmental Science etc.

 COMPUTER SCIENCE A LEVEL